mswjs/msw-storybook-addon/README.md

 # MSW Storybook addon

-* Mock Rest and Graphql requests right inside your story.
+* Mock Rest and GraphQL requests right inside your story.
 * Document how a component behaves in various scenarios.
 * Get a11y, snapshot and visual tests using other addons for free.